Sequential Estimation using Hierarchically Stratified Domains with Latin Hypercube Sampling: Sequential Estimation with Latin Hypercube Sampling

 \subsubsection{Sobol Decomposition and Sensitivity Analysis}

-Sobol decompositions provides a means to decompose a function of uniform random variables into variance contributions from all subsets of its arguments~\cite{Sobol_93}.
+Sobol decompositions provide a means to decompose a function of uniform random variables into variance contributions from all subsets of its arguments~\cite{Sobol_93}.
 The Sobol decomposition of the function $f$ restricted to stratum $S$ is given by

-where the terms $f_{T, S}$ are orthogonal and have zero mean (except for the constant $f_{\emptyset}$).
+where the terms $f_{T, S}$ are orthogonal with respect to the usual inner product on $L^2(S)$ and have zero mean (except for the constant $f_{\emptyset}$).
 Here, $\bsY_{T,S}$ denotes the components of the vector $\bsY$ indexed by $T$.
 The Sobol decomposition of $f$ admits a corresponding variance decomposition:

 where $\sigma_{T,S}^2$ is the variance contribution from the variables in the subset $T$ of all random variables.
 This Sobol variance decomposition allows direct determination of the sensitivities of all variables and all subsets of them to the total variance.
 However, computing all $2^d$ distinct variance contributions by equally many direct Monte Carlo estimators is computationally expensive.
 Instead, using that there is a direct correspondence between subsets of gPC terms and Sobol terms, i.e.,